dirkroorda/laf-fabric/docs/_build/html/_sources/taskwriting.txt

     ``_e`` appended to it.
     You can look up a feature value of this feature, say for node ``n``,by saying:
     ``F.shebanq_db_otype.v(n)``.

+*P(node)*
+    Your gateway to the primary data.
+For nodes *n* that are linked to the primary data by 1 or more regions, P(*n*) yields a set of chunks of primary data, corresponding with those regions.
+    The chunks are maximal, non-overlapping, ordered according to the primary data.
+    Every chunk is given as a tuple (*pos*, *text*), where *pos* is the position in the primary data where the start of *text* can be found, and *text* is the chunk of actual text that is specified by the region.
+    Note that *text* may be empty.
+This happens in cases where the region is not a true interval but merely a point between two characters.

 *NN(test=function value=something)*
     If you want to walk through all the nodes, possibly skipping some, then this is your method.